learn-co-students/SENG-SCF-032122-PHASE-2/05-react-forms/lecture_notes.md

-NOTE: All code during this lecture was written out in 04-react-data-flow
+NOTE: All code during this lecture was written out in the 04-react-data-flow directory

 Controlled forms are important in React.
 Process is as follows: